danielmarbach/ReliableMessaging.Workshop/ServiceBus/README.md

 - Play around with the channels
 - What are the implications of using the channel as a session id?
 What would happen if you don't use the channel as a session id?
 Are there better ways to seggregate the data?
 Discuss your findings it with one of your peers
 - What are the drawbacks of using session state as a durable store?
+- How could you combine messages sent into the future with sessions?
+Is it even possible?

 ## Solutions